AlfrescoArchive/ttc-docs/workshop.md

 You need to have Jenkins X installed in order to accelerate the deployment of your services into a Kubernetes Cluster.
 You can definitely achieve the same results without Jenkins X, but the HELM Charts and Kubernetes Descriptors for the Trending Topic Campaign Project were created using Jenkins X.

 # Jenkins X
-If you don't have a Kubernetes Cluster with Jenkins X installed on it you can create one with:
+If you don't have a Kubernetes Cluster with [Jenkins X](http://jenkinsx.io) installed on it you can create one with:

 > jx create cluster gke --kubernetes-version=1.9 --verbose

   - Select **europe-west1-c** [19]
   - Select **n1-standard-2**

+Note: Look at [Jenkins X](http://jenkinsx.io) website for more information about how to install and create K8s clusters in other Cloud Providers
 Note (1): In case you have errors about gcloud, please install google cloud sdk from: https://cloud.google.com/sdk/docs/
 Note (2): If you want to acess to your google cloud console go here https://console.cloud.google.com/home/dashboard